 Your baby is not in any danger.
 Cradle cap has no negative effects on your baby’s general health and doesn’t affect sleep or feeding.
 It usually disappears over a period of weeks or months and typically isn’t seen after 12 months of age.

-Cradle cap does not spread from person to person.
-It is rarely itchy and uncomfortable for your baby.
-It is not due to an allergy or poor hygiene, and will not leave scars.
+Cradle cap is not contagious to others.
+It is rarely itchy or uncomfortable for your baby.
+Cradle cap is not due to an allergy or poor hygiene, or to an infection or fungus, and will not leave scars.

-What are the symptoms of cradle cap (seborrheic dermatitis)?
+What are the signs of cradle cap (infant seborrheic dermatitis)?

-- Redness and crusty yellow or brown scales on the scalp
+- Redness, and crusty brown or yellow scales on the scalp that resemble fish scales.

 - Scales feel fragile and flaky, or waxy and greasy, to the touch.